A blu ray film review of Jason and the Argonauts.

 Fantasy movies can have a timeless quality about them which you can enjoy no matter your age or where in the world you come from, I feel Jason and the Argonauts still entertains and despite the advances in CGI technology there will always be a charm to movies such as this.

-I have no doubt that the planned updating of this classic tale will feature amazing CGI effects but they may overdo it, sometimes just because you can do something doesn't mean you should, by that i mean will they have fifty skeletons battling Jason and his Argonauts, if so it might be overkill, sometimes less is more.
+I have no doubt that the planned remake of this classic tale will feature amazing CGI effects but they may overdo it, sometimes just because you can do something doesn't mean you should, by that i mean will they have fifty skeletons battling Jason and his Argonauts, if so it might be overkill, sometimes less is more.

 View some blu ray full hd screencaps from Jason and the Argonauts here.